mohammadaliawan/ls-prep/notes.md

 ## Methods

+**From Code-Academy:**

+>Everything in Ruby is an object.
+So everything in Ruby has certain built-in abilities called methods.
+"Skills" that certain objects have.

 >**Methods are things that do stuff** Chris Pine

 >**Objects(strings,integers and floats) are the nouns of the Ruby Language, then methods are like the verbs.**
 And, just like in English, you can’t have a verb without a noun to do the verb.
+Just as every verb needs a noun, in Ruby every mehtod needs an object.

+It’s usually easy to tell which object is performing the method.It’s what comes right before the dot, like in our `clock.tick` example or in `101.to_s` .
+Sometimes, though, it’s not quite as obvious, as with the arithmetic methods.
+As it turns out, `5 + 5` is really just a shortcut way of writing `5.+ 5` .

+The important thing to get from all this is that every method is being done by some object, even if it doesn’t have a dot in front of it.